andriesfilmer/gtd/cheatsheets/vim.md

     ~                                  " Switch case on selected, lower to upper or upper to lower case =                                  " Auto ident
     Shift+>                            " Indent section
+    zf                                 " Folding, nice in combination with `vat`

 ## Search in file